timasich/RNNoise-Denoiser/README.md

 Everything runs locally.
 No audio is uploaded anywhere.\

-☕ Support the Project
+☕ Support the Developer
-If this tool saves you time, consider supporting development:
+If this tool saves you time, you can thank me:

 - Ko-fi: https://ko-fi.com/timasich
 - Donation Alerts: https://www.donationalerts.com/r/timasich